dhvendev/dhvendev/README.md

 ### About me :wave:

 - 💣 I teach basic Python programming to teenagers at school
+- :calling: Creating chat bots on Aiogram
+- :computer: Working on Flask mini-applications
+- :game_die: Running an entertaining Telegram bot for 8500 players

 <!--
 **dhvendev/dhvendev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.